ph142-ucb/sp20/syllabus.md

 ## DSP Policy

-We will accommodate DSP students according to DSP documentation.
-Please provide your written requests to the instructor and your GSI and email Asem at [asem_berkalieva@berkeley.edu](mailto:asem_berkalieva@berkeley.edu) by **February 1st** with your request and **"DSP accommodation"** in the subject heading so that any accommodations can be implemented in time for the first midterm exam.
+We will accommodate DSP students according to DSP documentation according to standard protocol; you do not need to email us your letter.
+However, if you have any exam accommodations, please email Asem at [asem_berkalieva@berkeley.edu](mailto:asem_berkalieva@berkeley.edu) by **February 1st** with your request and **"DSP accommodation"** in the subject heading so that any accommodations can be implemented in time for the first midterm exam.
 If your accommodation allows for extension on take-home assignments, we ask that you discuss your request no later than 24 hours after the assignment is posted.

 To apply for DSP, see [here.](https://dsp.berkeley.edu/students/new-students)